pil0706/Map_blog/_posts/2019-06-27-Learn from others.md

 So... what now, what's left?

-2. projection?
+B. projection?
 But, would it be possible that both services have same projection bugs in same area?

-3. I am wrong?
+C. I am wrong?
 Let's say I don't know.
 I was not able to get building polygons from both Google and Apple But wat I can tell is the water polygons or land polygons are not compatible with buildings in Japan.
 This applies to both services coincidentaly.